 Chiari Malformation and Syringomyelia

 We strive to provide the state-of–the-art management and individualize the treatment strategy for every patient.
-The Spinal Neurosurgery team works closely with the multidisciplinary spine program at UNC, which includes the Physical Medicine and Rehabilitation program, pain management, physical therapy, clinical neuropsychology.
+The spinal neurosurgery team works closely with the multidisciplinary spine program at UNC, which includes physical medicine and rehabilitation, pain management, physical therapy, clinical neuropsychology.